Q1: What are the requirements to install and run CLARK ?

 performance.
 As detailed in the paper, if the kmer length is too small or too big, the sensitivity becomes

 too low.
-Our experiments show that [19-22] is an optimal range for high sensitivity.
+Our experiments show that [19-22] is an optimal range for high sensitivity when working with a database of bacterial genomes.

 However, for high precision, you should use high kmer lengths (> 26).